-Roger Allen had finally built the 5 watt FM transmitter, after many months of failure with other designs.
+Nigel (Co founder) had finally built the 5 watt FM transmitter, after many months of failure with other designs.
 Unfortunately this transmitter also had a habit of drifting which we knew nothing about until the Pimlico meeting which changed Horizon for the better.

-What came after with transmitter and link building, simply should not have happened as someone who had not had any electrical training went on to create so many rigs that kept the station on air and maximised broadcast time that no other station could match.
-A raid on the Comber House flat in the early days saw Eric Gotts say “My God it’s a transmitter factory”.
+What came after with transmitter and link building, simply should not have happened as someone who had not had any electrical training went on to create so many transmitters, that kept the station on air and maximised broadcast time that no other station could match.
+A raid on the Comber House flat in the early 1983 saw Eric Gotts say “My God it’s a transmitter factory”.
 Yes Mr Gotts it was and as soon as you left it expanded, as you took a transmitter, but by law you should not have?
 The first question Mr Gotts asked was where Is “Mr Howe”?
 Chris replied who the hell is Mr Howe.
 Horizon did find out later who Mr Roger Howe was?

 As Long As The Day Dawns There Will Always Be An Horizon

 These were the final words used on Horizon Radio on the 15th of September in 1985 when Chris Stewart closed the station down for the final time.